-The 63 United Nations Information Centres or UNICs, make up the global network of field offices of the UN Department of Public Information (DPI) which was established in 1946, by General Assembly resolution 13 (I), to promote global awareness and understanding of the work of the United Nations.
-DPI undertakes this goal through radio, television, print, the Internet, video-conferencing and other media tools.
+The United Nations Information Centres or UNICs, make up the global network of field offices of the UN Department of Global Communications (DGC) which was originally established as the Department of Public Information in 1946, by General Assembly resolution 13 (I), to promote global awareness and understanding of the work of the United Nations.
+DGC undertakes this goal through radio, television, print, the Internet, video-conferencing and other media tools.

 UNICs are key to the UN’s ability to reach the peoples of the world and to share the United Nations story with them in their own languages.
 These centres, working in coordination with the UN system, reach out to the media and educational institutions, engage in partnerships with governments, local civil society organizations and the private sector, and maintain libraries and electronic information resources.

 The United Nations Information Centre (UNIC) in Australia was established in November 1948 in Sydney.
 Later moving to Canberra, it is the formal UN presence in Australia and the principal local source of information about the United Nations system.
 Its information-related responsibilities also extend to Fiji, Kiribati, Nauru, New Zealand, Samoa, Tuvalu, Tonga and Vanuatu.

 An internationally recruited Director heads UNIC, and is the official representative of the United Nations Secretary-General in Australia and the South Pacific.
 With the United Nations playing an ever-increasing role in many of the world’s conflict zones to resolve key political, social, and economic issues, UNIC aims to help people in the region better understand what the UN is doing to make a difference in their lives.
 It’s activities include:

 - disseminating information on the UN to government agencies, non-governmental organizations, educational institutions, and the general public.

 - assisting the media on all UN-related issues.